-Concurrently with this offering of class A common stock, we are offering \$200.0 million of our 4.75% senior convertible debentures due 2014 by means of a separate prospectus supplement and accompanying prospectus.
+Concurrently with this offering of class A common stock, we are offering \$175.0 million of our % senior convertible debentures due 2014 by means of a separate prospectus supplement and accompanying prospectus.
 The debentures being offered by that prospectus supplement and accompanying prospectus are being underwritten by the underwriters of this offering.
 We often refer to this concurrent senior convertible debenture offering as the "concurrent debenture offering."
-We have also granted a 30-day option to the underwriters of these debentures to purchase up to an additional \$30.0 million aggregate principal amount of debentures.
-For more information regarding the concurrent debenture offering please see "Entry Into Convertible Debenture Hedge" and "Sale of Warrants" in the prospectus supplement related to the concurrent debenture offering.
+We have also granted a 30-day option to the underwriters of these debentures to purchase up to an additional \$26.25 million aggregate principal amount of debentures.
+See "Description of Concurrent Debenture Offering" for a description of the concurrent debenture offering.
 We cannot give any assurance that the concurrent debenture offering will be completed.
 Neither offering is conditioned on the completion of the other.

-Assuming no exercise of the underwriters' overallotment option with respect to the concurrent debenture offering, we estimate that the net proceeds of the concurrent debenture offering, after deducting the underwriting discounts and commissions and estimated expenses payable by us, will be approximately \$195.6 million.
-We expect to use \$22.9 million of these net proceeds to pay the cost of hedging transactions we are entering into in connection with the concurrent debenture offering.
+Assuming no exercise of the underwriters' overallotment option with respect to the concurrent debenture offering, we estimate that the net proceeds of the concurrent debenture offering, after deducting the underwriting discounts and commissions and estimated expenses payable by us, will be approximately \$170.7 million.
 See "Use of Proceeds."